Hard truth about relationships

 You learn that a lot of what comes up emotionally may not actually be directly about you but you’re pressing on a wound which is why you’re getting this high level of intensity.
 You will have the opportunity to respond to it with more empathy while still maintaining some of your own boundaries.
 Empathy is critical to reducing the intensity of these discussions.
 It helps soothe anxieties and allows for connection despite disagreement.

-When we do this work, we actually start taking the relationship from a space of high tension to one of increased empathy.
-It is not easy though because it does require that you come to terms with difficult internal feelings and also obtain some tools to work through them or tolerate them.
+When you do this work, you move the relationship from a space of high tension to one of increased empathy.
+It is not easy though because it does require that you come to terms with difficult feelings and also obtain some tools to work through them or tolerate them.
 But in being willing to do so, you can show up in a much more inviting and accepting manner.

 If this is something that you are struggling with in your relationship, you can always reach out to me or book a session ❤︎